Every organization looking for improved employee performance has a recognition program in place in one form or the other.

 10- No Follow-Up

-The first step is to develop the program; the second is to persuade management to take action.
+Therefore, while the first step is to develop the program, the second is to keep the follow-ups regarding the program’s results.